There’s an old Chinese curse, “May you live in interesting times.”

 The mission of the Cyber Unit is to target cyber-related securities misconduct.
 It sounds like their investigations would only impact the investment community, but SEC rules could apply to any lender who includes a customer rewards component in their value proposition.

 The Cyber Unit put two companies out of business in December, including a foodie mobile app called Munchee.
 Their product design got them into hot water when they created the MUN, a digital token used to reward customers for posting restaurant reviews.
 The SEC Cyber Unit concluded the Munchee MUN carried enough profit potential to be considered a security token, instead of a utility token.
 Munchee was threatened with civil penalties and frozen assets, which they were able to avoid by returning $15 million investor funds.
 Their website has been pulled down, and their Twitter account has been dormant since November.
 So it appears the SEC review effectively put them out of business.

-If a foodie mobile app can be bankrupted by an SEC regulatory action, then a complex mobile lending platform must take extra precautions.
+If a foodie mobile app can be bankrupted by an SEC regulatory action, then a complex mobile loan origination system must take extra precautions.
 A pre-launch regulatory compliance review should be incorporated into the product launch plan, because it’s becoming more difficult to recover from a post-launch design hiccup.

 The sweeping new tax reforms in the United States is another regulatory area to watch, but it may take several years to realize the full impact.
 It looks like the immediate benefits will go to established, profitable enterprises like big banks as their tax rate drops from 35% to 21%.
 That’s a whopping 14-point increase in profit.